 The supply position and the demand outlook are combined to identify the future supply-sufficiency position.
 If demand exceeds supply, then a deficit is expected.
-Figure 2-4 shows the position of the Auckland market based on Pakiri sand being available until 2026 and the Kaipara sand continuing to be available to the market over the long term.
+Figure 2-4 shows the position of the Auckland market based on Pakiri sand (temporary consent) being available until 2026 and the Kaipara sand continuing to be available to the market over the long term.
 The sufficiency assessment is based on the usable sand volumes, not theoretical maximums.

-Figure 2-4: Sufficiency Position
+Figure 2-4: Sufficiency Position (current values)

-Based on historic sand demand level, the Auckland is expected to see pressures around supply and an ability secure sand.
+Based on historic sand demand levels, Auckland is expected to see pressures around supply and ability to secure sand.
 The current economic slowdown and below trend construction and investment are masking the magnitude of the deficit.
 As the economy recovers, price inflation normalises (returns the Reserve Bank's target range) and interest rates are lowered, an upswing in construction and investment will occur.
 However, as demand for sand picks up, the true scale of the constrained sand supply issue will emerge.
 There is limited capacity in the sand market to address any growth pressures.
+For example, the Kaipara supplied sand would need to increase by between 12% and 26% to meet the shortfall.
+By 2030, the required lift increase considerably - to between 61% and 85% of current supply levels.
+These are significant shifts in the required levels and must be seen in the context of the operating environment (i.e., barges and limited technical ability to scale operations due to tidal issues, and vessel sizes).
 Similarly, the available information suggests that there is inadequate flexibility to respond to short term issues.
-Looking at the long term, without new sand supply, a significant shift to alternatives, or a lift in production volumes, the deficit position will increase.
+Looking at the long term, without a new sand supply, a significant shift to alternatives, or a lift in production volumes, the deficit position will increase.

-Enabling Bream Bay extraction will ensure that there is sufficient capacity in the sand supply market to provide supply chain resilience, while supporting efficient market operation and avoiding concentration risks.
+The Pakiri FTA consent will ensure that there is sufficient capacity in the sand supply market to provide supply chain resilience while supporting efficient market operation and avoiding concentration risks.